ROSE COLOURED APOCALYPSE

 Okay, so the "we" may be a little disingenuous.
 We are only one person.
 That person is me.
 Hi!
 My name is Eric (he/them/iel) and I'm a non-binary actor and director who makes theatre that is literally outside the box.
 Or inside the box, but uses the box in unconventional ways.
 It's all about space!
 And by all I mean mostly.
 If this is complicated or doesn't make a lot of sense, that's okay.
 We're all learning, myself included!
 I try to make theatre that is a little confusing.
 I want to make people think about what we often consider foundations of society, things we take for granted as true.
 That can be a little disconcerting, and that's okay.

-Rose Coloured Apocalypse operates on the lands of the Anishinaabeg, Cree, Oji-cree, Dakota, and Dene people's and the homeland of the Métis nation.
-This is Treaty 1 territory, but we recognize that the treaties were not signed in good faith and were in many ways harmful to the people who lived here prior to colonization.
-We recognize the rights of the Indigenous peoples living on this land, and that these rights are not being met by the Canadian government.
-The art we create, and our mission and vision are heavily informed by these facts, and we strive to do what we can to make things right.
+Rose Coloured Apocalypse operates on the lands of the Anishinaabeg, Cree, Dakota, and Dene peoples and the homeland of the Métis nation.
+While this is Treaty 1 territory, we recognize that the treaties were not signed in good faith, nor upheld by colonizers and were in many ways harmful to the people who lived here for tens of thousands of years prior to colonization.
+We recognize the rights of the Indigenous peoples living on this land, and that these rights are not being respected by the settler-colonial state that is Canada.
+The art we create, and our mission and vision are heavily informed by these facts, and we strive to do what we can to make things right, recognize that we will make mistakes along the way, and seek to learn from them to be better accomplices to the original peoples of this land.
+We support the Land Back movement and stand in solidarity with all colonized peoples from Turtle Island to Palestine.